 The American Psychological Association, in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States.
 APA's membership includes more than 117,500 researchers, educators, clinicians, consultants and students.
 Through its divisions in 54 subfields of psychology and affiliations with 60 state, territorial and Canadian provincial associations, APA works to advance the creation, communication and application of psychological knowledge to benefit society and improve people's lives.
 For more information, visit www.apa.org.

 United Palestinian Appeal is a non-partisan, non-sectarian American registered 501(c) (3) non-profit organization with its headquarters in Washington, D.C., and activities in Palestine, Jordan and Lebanon.
 It works to alleviate the suffering of Palestinian people and strives to contribute to the long-term socioeconomic and cultural development of Palestinian communities.
 UPA's focus areas are health and wellness, education, community and economic development.

 Established in 1978, UPA is the oldest Palestinian-American non-profit organization working to support Palestinians.
 Throughout the years, UPA has allocated over $100 million for projects and programs in support of its mission.
 For more information, visit www.helpupa.org.

 1-202-659-5007, Ext.
 201

 Help Palestinian children heal and begin to live without the fear and anxiety they have endured.
-Your donation of $25 per month will enable 3 children to be part of the Healing Through
+Your donation of $35 will provide one 3-hour session with 2 mental health practitioners for parents or teachers to be part of the Healing Through Feeling program.